Dodowingster/DSTS.RandomizedClassicBattleBGMReplacer/readme.md

 [Digimon Rumble Arena The Biggest Dreamer](https://youtu.be/tBS70leI4YY) & [Digimon Rumble Arena Out in the Country](https://youtu.be/8KDzQmA4WeQ)

+!!
+IMPORTANT !!
+Engage the Anomaly in the Music Settings is a different track than the actual default battle themes as it is a compilation of all 3 Time Stranger Default Battle Theme in one.
+My Mod only replaces the Random 3 not the compilation track itself.

 **Looming Threat**

 [Digimon World Major Battle](https://youtu.be/zn2LH1sGAks) & [Digimon World Next Order Major Battle](https://youtu.be/PHiz-dJKq4Q)

+## **\!\!
+IMPORTANT \!\!**

+**Engage the Anomaly** in the **Music Settings is a different track** than the actual default battle themes as it is a **compilation of all 3 Time Stranger Default Battle Theme** in one.
+My Mod only **replaces the Random 3** not the compilation track itself.

 -----